grscheller/web/src/blog.md

     "pkgmakeinst" - a bash function that installed various things on various platforms.
 If npm were to ever have been considered an acronym, it would be as "node pm" or, potentially "new pm".
 ```

 After several hours of web searching mostly secondary,
 non-authoritative sources, this is what I found,

-* Node.js maintained by the non-profit OpenJS Foundation
+- Node.js maintained by the non-profit OpenJS Foundation
-  * Node.js is a JavaScript framework
+  - Node.js is a JavaScript framework
-  * Node,js source code can be found [here](https://github.com/nodejs/node)
+  - Node.js source code can be found [here](https://github.com/nodejs/node)
-* npm (the cmdline utility) is an open source package manager for Node.js
+- npm (the cmdline utility) is an open source package manager for Node.js
-  * npm is a package manager for the Node.js framework
+  - npm is a package manager for the Node.js framework
-  * source code, maintained by GitHub, can be found [here](https://github.com/npm/cli)
+  - source code, maintained by GitHub, can be found [here](https://github.com/npm/cli)
-* npm (the company) was bought by and absorbed into GitHub in 2020
+- npm (the company) was bought by and absorbed into GitHub in 2020
-  * GitHub was bought by Microsoft in 2018
+  - GitHub was bought by Microsoft in 2018
-* npm (the registry) is a service "to the community" provided by GitHub
+- npm (the registry) is a service "to the community" provided by GitHub
-  * this service is branded npm
+  - this service is branded npm

 "Authoritative" sources like GitHub, Microsoft, and all 342 npm GitHub
 repos are vague regarding the corporate ownership structure.
 When